 By mid-afternoon the ski area was mostly deserted.
 Only a handful of employees remained behind working in the lodge area.

 At 3:45 p.m.
 Kingery suddenly received a radio message from mountain operation assistant Jake Smith.
 Smith, riding a snowmobile through the lower parking lot, had left Base 4 earlier to stop any motorists trying to drive down Alpine Meadows Road.
-Earlier, five Alpine Meadows patrolmen had driven next door to Squaw Valley.
+Earlier, five Alpine Meadows patrolmen had driven next door to Palisades Tahoe.
 They hoped to ride the neighboring resort's KT-22 Chairlift and ski off its backside in order to bomb slide paths threatening Alpine Meadows Road that goes out to Highway 89.